 Writing within Genre

 When you write a spec screenplay, strategize to work within a recognizable genre paradigm.
-Within film, a paradigm is a typical model formed by pre established audience expectations.
+Within film, a paradigm is a typical model formed by pre-established audience expectations.
 So first, understand your genre.
 Then, all you have to do is fill in the blanks with the specifics of your narrative, showcasing your skill and inventiveness in the process.
 Writing a genre screenplay might sound painless, but it’s challenging to do with originality and flair.
 Contradicting, isn’t it?
-Not exactly, here’s some tips in finding originality within the horror genre.
+Not exactly, here are some tips in finding originality within the horror genre.

 The horror paradigm is relatively straightforward and easy to follow.
 The three acts can be boiled down to the protagonist 1) encounters a threat; 2) struggles with that threat; 3) escapes the threat.
 Along with this simple structure, the narrative has a specific purpose that sets the tone from the top.
 The aim is to scare the pants off the audience before rewarding them with the emotional payoff of the protagonist’s survival….
 Sometimes.

 A horror script should be uncanny page-turner for the reader.
 There should be tangible shifts from one act to the next, and, whether you opt for a slow burn or peaks and troughs, there should be a steady increase in tension until the climax.